Turkish Air Force: Unmanned aerial vehicles (UAVs / UCAVs)

-As of 2023, the Turkish Air Force operates HALE UCAVs such as the Baykar Akıncı, and MALE UCAVs such as the TAI Aksungur, TAI Anka, and the IAI Heron.
-The jet-engined UCAV Baykar Kızılelma is developed for the Turkish Air Force and Turkish Naval Forces; its maiden flight was successfully completed on 14 December 2022.
+As of 2023, the Turkish Air Force operates HALE UCAVs such as the Baykar Akıncı, and MALE UCAVs such as the TAI Aksungur, TAI Anka, Baykar Bayraktar TB2 and the IAI Heron.
+Baykar Bayraktar TB3 is the carrier-based naval version of the TB2.
+Baykar Kızılelma, a jet-powered, low-observable UCAV, is developed for the Turkish Air Force and Turkish Naval Forces; its maiden flight was successfully completed on 14 December 2022.
 Having been unable to purchase the armed version of Predator UCAVs from the United States, Turkey has fitted these drones with indigenous MAM series munitions, while the Baykar Akıncı HALE UCAV can also be armed with the SOM cruise missile.

 The runway tests of TAI Anka-3, a jet-powered, flying wing type UCAV with stealth technology, began in April 2023.
 Its maiden flight was successfully completed on 28 December 2023.
 On October 30, 2024, a TAI Anka-3 UCAV armed with a cruise missile became the first drone in history to be controlled by another aircraft in the loyal wingman role, representing an advancement in remote control capabilities for military aviation.
+On 13 January 2025, a TAI Anka-3 successfully completed a strike mission test with internal munitions such as the Tolun bomb.